aws-samples/amazon-dynamodb-labs/content/modernizer/02-data-modeling/data-modeling-02.en.md

 Sometimes we need to find information in different ways, like when a customer calls and says "I have order number 12345, where is my package?"
 We need to be able to find that order quickly just from the order number.

 **GSI-1 & GSI-2: Temporary Helpers for Migration**
-- These help us find users by their old ID numbers and usernames while we're switching systems
+- These help us find users by their old ID numbers and usernames while we're switching systems.
+We will use the `user_id` as the partition key and sort key.
+This is for legacy support only.
+- For the second GSI we will keep the `username` as partition key and sort key, again used only for legacy support while we complete the migration.
 - Think of them as temporary bridges while we move from the old way to the new way

 **GSI-3: Order Finder**